How to Start a SaaS Company

 HubSpot offers a guide to creating a buyer persona, which you can refer to.

-4. Define the solution that your SaaS start-up will provide
+Step 2.
+Define the solution that your SaaS startup will provide

-You need to think from the perspective of potential customers.
-Analyze what they need and craft your solution around that.
+To define the solution that your SaaS company will provide, you need to think from the perspective of potential customers.
+Analyze what they need and craft your SaaS solution around that.
 You need to ask several questions, e.g.:

 • How will you offer your SaaS product?
 Should you offer a mobile app along with a web app?